ibm-cloud-docs/loadbalancer-service/data-logging.md

 * `323716` is the account ID. `880632` is the load balancer ID. `975820` is the load balancer instance ID.
 * `xxx.xxx.xxx.xxx` is a public IP, which is masked for GDPR compliance.

-The following output is an example of a health check log seen in the IBM Log Analysis that uses the LogDNA Service:
+The following output is an example of a health check log seen in the IBM Log Analysis that uses the IBM Cloud Log Analysis service:

 ```
 {"datetime":"2019-09-11T08:04:22.534063+00:00", "host":"loadbalancer-dal09-323716-879158-975712", "process":"Cloud Load Balancer", "message":" Health check for server 9a226696-64b7-4f42-a587-74addd178f0e\/81035d8f-5e50-4743-ab04-20987c4c51be-10.143.99.103 succeeded, reason: Layer7 check passed, code: 200, info: \"HTTP status check returned code <3C>200<3E>\", check duration: 2ms, status: 4\/4 UP.","logSourceCRN":"crn:v1:bluemix:public:logdna:us-south:a/5c59f412bc914beb390b080e07e5e6a2:ffff0000-ffff-0000-ffff-ffff0000ffff::"}